 You must understand how the Adobe Photoshop Lightroom Classic Catalog functions if you want to master this software.
-Ninety-five percent of the frustration that most Photoshop Lightroom Classic users experience stems from a failure to truly understand what the Lightroom Catalog is and the role it plays in their daily lives.
+Ninety percent of the frustration that most Lightroom Classic users experience with this software stems from a failure to truly understand what the Lightroom Catalog is and the role it plays in their daily lives.

 Think of it this way

 In the real world– the world that exists away from our glowing computer screens– we all love libraries.
 Libraries are wonderful buildings full of books where you can wander for hours browsing and exploring.
 Browsing can be rewarding, but picking up random books is not the most efficient use of the library’s resources.

 A well designed library is a place where a researcher can track down whatever they are looking for in no time.
 A serious researcher can find anything that they want among the library’s vast holdings with minimal effort thanks to the library’s card catalog!

 Remember that a library’s card catalog is a searchable index with reference points that lead to every item that the library owns.
 Each entry in the index contains information like the book’s title, its author, and its subject matter.

 This searchable index of the library’s physical holdings is incredibly useful and in many ways your Adobe Photoshop Lightroom Catalog does the exact same thing for your digital images.
 Your Photoshop Lightroom Catalog is a searchable index that you can use to find a specific image in no time and that you can use to efficiently manage a vast collection of digital photographs.